How to Paint Good Art: Using the Big Three

 Still life paintings may have a tool, a flower or other objects pointing up into the painting from the bottom.

-A long object directly across the bottom of the painting, such as a fence or a rock wall or a fallen tree trunk will block the viewer.
+A long object across the bottom of the painting, such as a fence or a rock wall makes the viewer feel uneasy and keep them from entering the painting.

 Many additional colors can be mixed from the three or four colors.
 The mixed colors will all harmonize because they are based on the original colors.